As a babysitter, you're in charge of the children that you're looking after. That includes in the case of an emergency like a fire.

-Touch the door or the metal doorknob briefly to see if it's hot.
+Touch the door first, then the metal doorknob briefly to see if it's hot.
 If so, don't open the door.
 Instead, find an alternate exit to use.

 If you're babysitting in an apartment building and there's a fire, never use the elevator.
-Always use the stairs.
+Always take the stairs.

 Call an emergency number for help.
-Tell them what the situation is, and give them your address.
-As well as any other details, like if anybody is still inside the building.
+Tell them what the situation is, and give them your address, as well as any other details, like if any people or animals are still inside the building.
 Stay on the phone until the 911 operator tells you to hang up.

 Use a cloth or towel and wedge it under the door to stop smoke from coming into the room.
 If you have access to water in the room you're in, getting the cloth wet first will help as well.